kailash-manasarovar/statement/docs/next-batch.md

 1. And who was the woman at departures?
 I got jealous and remembered how awful that all was and started thinking of a cave or the nunnery again... was she Brunhilda?
 Isaiah 57.
 A nest indeed.
 Gosh, this is gonna be such a cool parallel plot line.
 1. In Jerusalem I visit the Wall every day, it's like visiting God Himself.
 Some days I visit David's tomb too - these are often the days when I feel like I'm on the battlefield and need some spiritual-warrior strength.
 I'm very conscious of the bloodline to Jesus but I'm not interested in the Christian sites so much.
 1. One day in Jerusalem, I suggest to my online friends that squirrel and I might do well in India because if the mousses are controlling everyone, at least me and him might stand a chance together in India - I talk a lot like this online (I never save these things, but they always know) ...
 I also look up "asylum in India" processes online.
 The next morning outside David's tomb they've set up an Indian woman with a MASSIVE plastic sign saying something like "Join us, you will be safe", or some such.. this is why I say these things about escape to India... but if the mousses control India, then that's out too even!
+1. Were the Spanish in Jerusalem in a terribly celebratory mood because finally they can see a future where they might be able to protect their own children?
+If so, please forgive me for giving you all such a hard time... it's been quite a twist and turn of a thousand knots to undo...

 ### September 2026